|

 For me, most tasks begin with a list of bullet points of what I plan to do, anyway.
 But I suspect there are still ways to “bullet point” many processes, even if they don’t involve writing a physical list.

 Perhaps the first step is to acknowledge that first attempts are rarely, if ever, going to yield perfect results.
-Just as a writer must start with a disorganized jumble of words and concepts and then piece them together in a coherent and beautiful way, we must all start somewhere and move forward according to what we learn from the results of that first action.
+Just as a writer must start with a disorganized jumble of words and concepts and then piece them together coherently and beautifully, we must all start somewhere and move forward according to what we learn from the results of that first action.

 First attempts are rarely, if ever, going to yield perfect results.